 Of course, the accumulated small changes have made some improvement.
 In the last 8 years we have gone from a 2.5 GHz speed to a 4 GHz speed for a standard system.
 It is progress, but not the kind of revolutionary change we saw in the early days.

 Fortunately, programs use the CPU in only a few common patterns:

 - An interactive user running Office or a Web browser uses the CPU only in short bursts.
 The computer sits around waiting for the next keystroke or for some data to arrive over the network.
 If the CPU were able to respond in .01 seconds instead of .02 seconds, the human being would not notice the difference.

 - A computer processing a stream of video data or running a video game has a lot of processing to do.
 The CPU is 100% busy.
 Most of the time, the program fetches the next byte of data from the stream.
 Memory access can be predicted, so the CPU seldom has to wait for an unexpected reference to a random memory location.

 - A computer acting as a Web or application server, however, runs hundreds of small programs on behalf of thousands of remote user requests.
 No single request uses a lot of CPU.
 There is no way to anticipate the next request or the data that it will need from memory.
 This is the kind of usage pattern where the CPU is most likely to have to wait for memory to respond with data, and because the server handles so many remote users, it is also the case where performance is most important.
 If the CPU supports HyperThreading, then when the instructions for one thread block waiting for memory, there is an entirely different thread sitting in the CPU with an independent set of instructions able to execute until memory responds or, by bad luck, until the second thread also blocks for memory.

-Currently Intel and AMD have four families of CPU chip.
+Currently Intel has five families of CPU chip.